-These cinnamon rolls are soft, tender, and are for true chocolate lovers!
+These chocolate sweet rolls are soft, tender, and are for true chocolate lovers!
 I used a box of devil’s food cake chocolate cake mix as a shortcut.
 It really adds the perfect amount of chocolate flavor.

 Combined with creamy chocolate frosting on top, you’re in for a real treat with these ultra chocolaty cinnamon rolls!

-Chocolate cake mix cinnamon rolls are a wonderful treat for holiday mornings, special brunches, or make them for a decadent weekend breakfast.
+Chocolate cinnamon rolls are a wonderful treat for holiday mornings, special brunches, or make them for a decadent weekend breakfast.